google/protobuf-gradle-plugin/README.md

 #### Configure what to generate

 Code generation is done by protoc builtins and plugins.
-Each builtin/plugin generate a certain type of code.
+Each builtin/plugin generates a certain type of code.
 To add or configure a builtin/plugin on a task, list its name followed by a braces block.
 Put options in the braces if wanted.
 For example: